 Tinos Ecolodge is situated in a beautiful island setting with great sea views and sunrise from the sea, traditional terraced landscape, with a nearby stream and lots of old oak trees to camp under.
 There is also limited space in the 2 lodges which can host up to 8 people.
 There are outdoor showers and compost toilets for those who camp.
 There will be a communal outdoor kitchen were we will eat all together 3 meals per day, prepared by our local cook an expert on delicious Greek vegetarian recipes.
 Max number of participants is 20 people.

->

-> There will be also a special price for Greek participants which are suffering from the economic crisis at 380euro early bird – 480euro after 30 of June, only for camping.
+There will be also a special price for Greek participants which are still suffering from the economic crisis at 380euro early bird – 480euro after 30 of May, only for camping.

->

-> The price includes 3 meals, breakfast, lunch and dinner, 2 field trips, plus the PDC certificate.
+The price includes 3 meals, breakfast, lunch and dinner, 2 field trips, plus the PDC certificate.

->

-> For booking a place a deposit of €100 must be paid on application, full balance to be paid upon arrival.
-Please note that in case of cancellation the deposit is not refundable because of very low cost seminar and limited places, only if the place cancelled is replaced by someone else it can be refunded.
+For booking a place a deposit of €100 must be paid on application, full balance to be paid upon arrival.
+Please note that in case of cancellation the deposit is not refundable because of very low cost seminar and limited places.
 Please download the application form below and send it to Marilia or mail her if you need any further information and details about the course.

->

-> Marilia Kalouli, email@example.com
+Marilia Kalouli, email@example.com

 If you want to learn some more about our previous PDCs read the following articles: